edash22/southamlaw-landing/content/terms.md

 ## How should You communicate with Southam Law LLC?

 This is a business relationship between You and Southam Law LLC that will last for some time.
+For that reason, communication is critical.
+In addition, because of the complex nature of any legal case, communication must often be written and come from multiple staff members.
+In this Agreement, You agree to communicate with all members of Southam Law LLC staff, not just attorneys.
+In this Agreement, You also agree to maintain and check an email account.

-Southam Law LLC balances over two hundred cases at a time.
-Attorneys and staff members are often in meetings, at immigration offices, working from home, etc. For the best communication, Southam Law LLC encourages You to use email.
-Please give Southam Law LLC 48 business hours to reply to messages.
+Because Southam Law LLC balances nearly three hundred cases at a time and  because attorneys and staff members are often in meetings, at immigration offices, working from home, etc., Southam Law LLC encourages you to follow these communication guidelines.
+Please use email or text messages.
+Please give Southam Law LLC 48 business hours to reply to text messages, emails, and voice messages.
 If You have an emergency, please text Southam Law LLC for a faster response.
 Please give Southam Law LLC 1-2 weeks after returning documents or questionnaires.

 ## What are other important points about communication?